D-Mastrocola/Chairs-R-Us/README.md

 # Chairs R Us
 An mockup ecommerce website for Chairs.
-Made with React and material-ui
+Made with React and material-ui.

+##Features
+- Commerce JS backend to retrieve products and handle cart info
+- Stripe to handle payment
+- Material-UI for style